-1.1 Frequencies of 30 MHz and below
+1.1 Frequencies below 30 MHz

-It is recommended that, for frequencies of 30 MHz and below, vertical or loop antennas be used.
-A vertical antenna shorter than one-quarter of a wavelength may be used, with a ground system consisting of either buried radial conductors at least twice the length of the antenna and spaced 30° or less apart, or an equivalent ground screen.
+It is recommended that, for frequencies below 30 MHz, vertical or loop antennas be used.
+A vertical antenna shorter than one-quarter of a wavelength may be used, with a RF ground system consisting of either buried radial conductors at least twice the length of the antenna and spaced 30° or less apart, or an equivalent RF ground screen.
 An inverted cone type vertical antenna with a similar ground system may also be used with some advantage.